|Telephone:||+44 (0)1224 263022|

-Susan is currently working on a number of research projects which focus on mentoring, reflection, professional development, PhD supervision and transition into Higher Education.
+Susan is currently working on a number of research projects which focus on mentoring, reflective learning, professional development and transition into Higher Education.
 Her main research interests include professional learning, pedagogy and human resource development.
 She is currently writing up PhD research project and expects to submit her thesis later this year.

 MCWHIRR, S.M., FULFORD, H., BAILEY, M. and CARGILL, E. 2014.
 Metaphorically speaking: The doctoral experience.
 Poster presentation, 9th European Conference on Innovation and Entrepreneurship, University of Ulster Business School and School of Social Enterprises Ireland, Belfast.
 (Awarded prize for best conference poster)